pranavgarg/gmail_script/README.md

 Details to be set in the sendMail function.

- gmailUser = '<GMAIL USER ACCOUNT>' gmailPassword = '<GMAIL PASSWORD/APPLICATION SPECIFIC PASSWORD'
+ gmailUser = '<GMAIL USER ACCOUNT>' gmailPassword = "<GMAIL PASSWORD/APPLICATION SPECIFIC PASSWORD>"
                 Please refer to this site. https://support.google.com/mail/answer/1173270?hl=en recipient = '<email to which the email should be sent to>'